NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        and see that the problem becomes UNSAT.

+       Examples of additional queries of this kind, including some that use the Max pl-constraint, can be found under the "regress" folder, e.g. in the file regress/max_feasible_1.h.

    (b) Marabou executable
        Marabou can be invoked by running the executable file created under the